 Albeit for some, it seems like an excuse for eating tacos and drinking margaritas!!!

-Unforgettable Guac (doubles as dip and dolloping in tacos)- The secret to a great guac is starting with a paste made with onion, coriander/cilantro, jalapeño or serrano chilli and salt.
+Unforgettable Guac (doubles as dip and dolloping in tacos)- The secret to a great guacamole is starting with a paste made with onion, coriander/cilantro, jalapeño or serrano chilli, and salt.
 And if you find this guac recipe on my Instagram feed, you’ll also see plenty of messages validating the claims of authenticity!
 This is the real deal.
 No one can ever put their finger on why it tastes so good, they just know it’s better. 🙂

-Simple Pickled Red Cabbage (in Fish Tacos recipe) – such a great side for a taco spread!
+Simple Pickled Red Cabbage (from my Fish Tacos recipe) – such a great side for a taco spread!
 It adds a burst of freshness in or on the side of the taco, not to mention how much I love the vibrant colour. 🙂 This one’s a real quick pickled cabbage I use in Fish Tacos – just scale it up (use the slider).

 Also pictured in the Mexican Fiesta Spread:

 Charred warm corn and flour tortillas, grilled corn sprinkled with chipotle powder (contemplated doing this Mexican Grilled Corn or Mexican Corn Salad but thought simpler was better, already enough flavours going on), homemade tortilla chips (just deep fry corn tortillas), quick Restaurant Style Salsa (doubles as dip and sauce for tacos), sour cream, a dish of chopped white onions (not as sharp as brown onion, very commonly used in tacos in Mexico), coriander/cilantro and lime wedges.